 - The year the building it was built

 Finally, you’ll have a chance to name your Nest Learning Thermostat.
 You can select one of the names from the list or use the onscreen keyboard to type out a name.

 Step 5: Temperature

-Lastly, Nest will ask about your temperature preferences:
+Lastly, your Nest Thermostat will ask about your temperature preferences:

 After you’ve answered these questions, the temperature screen will appear.
-Just turn the ring to change the temperature and Nest will start heating or cooling, depending on what you selected during the interview.
+Just turn the ring to change the temperature and your Nest Learning Thermostat will start heating or cooling, depending on what you selected during the interview.